kanaka/chaocipher/README.md

 solved.

 The algorithm was published in May 2010.
-These implementations are based on the [paper](http://www.mountainvistasoft.com/chaocipher/ActualChaocipher/Chaocipher-Revealed-Algorithm.pdf) by Moshe Rubin:
+These implementations are based on a [paper](http://www.mountainvistasoft.com/chaocipher/ActualChaocipher/Chaocipher-Revealed-Algorithm.pdf) by Moshe Rubin.

 ### Usage